 To find these and other neighborhood “secret plazas” where residents gather, the best bet is to get a local printed map upon arrival from the tourist kiosk or office.
 The second-best option is to use Mapquest; Google Maps is notoriously deficient in these parts and omits many parks and plazas, even prominent ones.

 The best selection of hotels for both cities is on Booking.com.
-San Miguel hotels are no bargain, so you might find a better deal with that Airbnb search box in the SMA section above, especially outside snowbird season when more houses are empty.
+San Miguel hotels are no bargain, so you might find a better deal on a house or apartment rental, especially outside snowbird season when more houses are empty.
 For Guanajuato, you can find a good deal either way.
 Hostels start as low as $10 and there are plenty of hotel deals.
-Or check for larger spaces below.
+Or check both hotels and rental places on the map below.